HISTORY OF PATRIOT DAY: 9/11

-With the following words and many others, President George W. Bush designated September 11 to be regarded as Patriot Day or America Remembers:
+With the following words, President George W. Bush designated September 11 to be regarded as Patriot Day or America Remembers:

 By the President of the United States of America